aspose-pdf/Aspose.PDF-Documentation/sharepoint/developer-guide/merge-pdf-files/_index.md

 {{% /alert %}}
 ### **Merge PDF files**

+{{% alert color="primary" %}}

 Merge multiple PDF files from SharePoint Document library in a single PDF as following:

-\1.
-Select the PDF files from SharePoint Document library to be merged.
+1. Select the PDF files from SharePoint Document library to be merged.

 ![todo:image_alt_text](merge-pdf-files_1.png)

-\2.
-Click Aspose Tools tab in Library Tools.
+2. Click Aspose Tools tab in Library Tools.

 ![todo:image_alt_text](merge-pdf-files_2.png)

-\3.
-Click Merge to PDF option from Library Tools to merge all the selected PDF files to resultant PDF.
+3. Click Merge to PDF option from Library Tools to merge all the selected PDF files to resultant PDF.

 ![todo:image_alt_text](merge-pdf-files_3.png)

-\4.
-Prompt will be shown to download/save the resultant PDF file with appropriate name.
+4. Prompt will be shown to download/save the resultant PDF file with appropriate name.

 ![todo:image_alt_text](merge-pdf-files_4.png)

+{{% /alert %}}